 A life of Laziness

-Shrouded in mystery, these incredible abandoned palaces and castles … these exquisite palaces ended up deserted by their owners.
+Shrouded in mystery, these incredible abandoned palaces and castles… these exquisite palaces ended up deserted by their owners.
 With respect for the former owners I’ve entered these premises.
-Built to last, built to impress, built with style and grandeur – it is all the more remarkable when the most ostentatious of buildings fall into disrepair and become so interesting to me.
+Built to last, built to impress, built with style and grandeur – it is all the more remarkable when the most ostentatious of buildings fall into disrepair.
+That's when they become so interesting to me.

 A characterized life